gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 same order.

-When the Server will receive PVALID , it will compare the list of Protection Engines with the list received in the INIT chunk, if they are identical it will reply to the Client with a PVALID chunk containing the Protection Engine previously sent as CRYPT option in INIT-ACK chunk, it will clear the T-valid timer and will move into
+When the Server will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the Client with a PVALID chunk containing the Protection Engine previously sent as CRYPT option in INIT-ACK chunk, it will clear the T-valid timer and will move into